hubmapconsortium/software-docs/docs/faq.md

 <details><summary><b>How can I learn more about HuBMAP data acquisition, analysis, and visualization tools?</b> </summary>

-The [Visible Human MOOC](https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc) provides an overview of HuBMAP and introduction to data acquisition, analysis, and visualization.
+The <a href="https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc">Visible Human MOOC</a> provides an overview of HuBMAP and introduction to data acquisition, analysis, and visualization.

 </details>

 <details><summary><b>Can I sign up to be notified of HuBMAP news and events?</b> </summary>

-Yes, you can sign up for our mailing list here: https://hubmapconsortium.org/hubmap-mailing-list/.
-Signing up will keep you informed on everything that is happening in HuBMAP.
+Yes, you can <a href="https://hubmapconsortium.org/hubmap-mailing-list/">sign up for our mailing list</a> to keep informed on everything that is happening in HuBMAP.

 </details>

 <details><summary><b>Do you track my activities on your portal?</b> </summary>

 Yes, interactions with the site are recorded in server logs and on Google Analytics and are mapped to your IP address.
-In that regard the HuBMAP portal is no different from the rest of the internet.
+<br />In that regard the HuBMAP portal is no different from the rest of the internet.

 </details>